eSolia/blog.esolia.pro/src/posts/20250605-what-is-microsoft-copilot-en.md

 draft: true
 hot: false
 featured: false
-oldUrl: []
+oldUrl:
+  - /202506cope/
 lang: en
 id: 202504e-what-is-copilot
 date: 2025-06-05T04:42:09.042Z
-last_modified: 2025-06-05T15:08:00.000Z
+last_modified: 2025-06-05T20:06:00.000Z
 title: What is Microsoft Copilot?
 description: >-
-  we introduce the basics of Microsoft Copilot, its pricing plans, how to use the free version, and examples of how it can be used effectively.
+  We introduce the basics of Microsoft Copilot, its pricing plans, how to use the free version, and examples of how it can be used effectively.
 image: /uploads/202504e-what-is-copilot-en.jpeg
 image_top: /uploads/202504e-what-is-copilot.jpeg